You’ve probably heard the saying, “The only certainty in investing is uncertainty”.

 If you're looking for a road map to successful investing that contains expert guidance and sound advice, this is probably one of the best books on investing you'll ever read.

 You can buy The Bogleheads’ Guide to Investing here.

 It’s no secret that stock trading can be extremely lucrative.
 It can, however, be quite challenging.

 A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing – Burton Malkiel

-In A Random Walk Down Wall Street, author, economist, financial advisor, and successful investor Burton Malkiel describes in detail why you're likely to outperform the portfolios of professionals when you buy and hold a range of diversified index funds.
+In A Random Walk Down Wall Street, author, economist, financial advisor, and successful investor Burton Malkiel explains how you can outperform professional investors with a range of diversified index funds.

 You can buy A Random Walk Down Wall Street here.

 How to Make Money in Stocks: A Winning System in Good Times and Bad – William J. O’Neill

 Over the years, William J O'Neill's formidable CAN SLIM investing system has helped over 2,000,000 investors to successfully grow their portfolios.

 If you're serious about making money on the stock market, How to Make Money in Stocks is well worth a look.